19hours/sg-statutes/Acts/National Library Board Act.md

 ### Public servants for purposes of Penal Code

 17\.
-All members, officers and employees of the Board (including persons seconded to the Board for any period) shall be deemed to be public servants for the purposes of the Penal Code [Cap.
-224].
+All members, officers and employees of the Board (including persons seconded to the Board for any period) shall be deemed to be public servants for the purposes of the Penal Code (Cap.
+224).

-## PART IV
+## PART 4

 FINANCIAL PROVISIONS